jessicalumian/jessicalumian.github.io/_projects/micdiv.md

 A fantastic benefit of my position was the ability to participate in the course.
 I learned a lot from lecture series and used a variety of lab equipment both at the bench and in the field.
-Most importantly, this course sparked my curiousity in microscopic organisms and the diversity of life.
+Most importantly, this course sparked my curiosity in microscopic organisms and the diversity of life.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">